| Along S. Mountain Vista St, 1/4 mile south of E. Russell Road. -- Las Vegas |

 Signed: No

-Notes: Other resources for Nevada historical markers will tell you the directions for this marker is as reads: "off Mountain Vista Road at the entrance to Vo-Tech School."
-Let me tell you boys and girls -- you won't find this marker anywhere near the entrance to that school.
-For one, the "Vo-Tech School" is a private facility, with public access strictly prohibited.
-And most importantly, the entrance is at least a half mile in the opposite direction of this marker.
-Once again, depend on me to bring you the correct location.
+Notes: Other resources for Nevada historical markers will tell you the directions for this marker as: "off Mountain Vista Road at the entrance to Vo-Tech School."
+Boys and Girls, you won't find Mr. 214 anywhere near the entrance to that school.
+The entrance to the "Vo-Tech School" sits to the southeast off of Whitney Mesa Drive.
+This puts you approximately one-half mile southeast anywhere from this marker.
+In this case, the SHPO made the directions a lot more complicated than they really are.

 Exact Description: